ppy/osu-wiki/news/2020-10-14-new-featured-artist-p4koo.md

 We're excited to bring his unique twist on the classic rhythm game sound (you all know what it is) into the osu! community proper with an ample selection of **33** tracks from across his whole discography, including well-loved tracks already popular here like *Fly High* and *Crystal Illusion*

-On top of that, we've also got a brand new collaborative showcase map from the masters over at the Mappers' Guild showcasing **P4koo**'s sound in a more modern osu!catch mapset to boot.
+On top of that, we've also got two brand new collaborative showcase maps from the masters over at the Mappers' Guild showcasing **P4koo**'s sound in a more modern osu! and osu!catch setting to boot.

 Check it all out: